chirag1992m/AdversarialShortestPathGame/README.md

 adversary, the cost is scaled by 1 + max(sqrt(k_1), sqrt(k_2))
 where k_1 and k_2 are the minimum path lengths to the end node from nodes of the given edge.
+- Both, player and adversary, have a maximum of (number of nodes in graph + 1) moves to make including the empty moves.
+After that, the game will end abruptly.

 ## Platform Requirement
 - Python >= 2.7